NJDHTS/NJDHTS/numetric-workbooks/new-jersey-advanced-crash-tables.md

 ![](/assets/Transparent.gif)

 > **tip**
-> Bear in mind that the [**Drivers**](https://cloud.numetric.com/workbooks#/report2/e282abec-0ae5-44f0-9db1-52649f5369b8) workbook joins &gt;the crash table to the pedestrian and driver table.
+> Bear in mind that the [**Drivers**](https://cloud.numetric.com/workbooks#/report2/e282abec-0ae5-44f0-9db1-52649f5369b8) workbook joins the crash table to the pedestrian and driver table.
 As a result, counts and totals from this workbook will be structured as follows:
 >
 > \# of **drivers** in crashes with a particular crash attribute \(eg. municipality, year, time of day, route\)
 >